MarcSabatella/Campania/README.md

 When used in a context where this makes sense,
 "b" and "#" turn into flat and sharp,
-"bb" and "##" turn into double flat and double sharp, "o" and "0" turn into diminished and half-diminished symbols, and "^" turns into a triangle.
+"bb" and "##" turn into double flat and double sharp, "h" turns into natural,
+"o" and "0" turn into diminished and half-diminished symbols, and "^" turns into a triangle.
 "-" and "=" can be used and repeated to create dashes of arbitrary length to connect superscripted and subscripted numbers.
+Backslash before a character can be used to prevent the usual substitution (e.g., "\b" to prevent a "b" from turning into a flat).

 ![Campania](Campania.png?raw=true)